 Edward Abbey’s love letter to redrock country, Desert Solitaire, is 50 years old now.
 But a lot has changed in that time.
 The writer Amy Irvine joins us to offer a different take on Abbey’s season in the wilderness.

-Tuesday, we’re taking a different look at Edward Abbey.
+Thursday, we’re taking a different look at Edward Abbey.
 His love letter to redrock country, Desert Solitaire, is 50 years old now.
 It has inspired a lot of people through the years, including the writer Amy Irvine.
-In a new book, she offers a tribute and a challenge to Abbey and his work, from his thoughts on solitude and his passion for the land, to his misogyny and misrepresentation.
-Irvine is in Salt Lake this week, and she joins us to talk about Abbey’s season in the wilderness, and her own.
+In her latest book, she offers a tribute and a challenge to Abbey and his work, from his thoughts on solitude and his passion for the land, to his misogyny and misrepresentation.
+Irvine joins us to talk about Abbey’s season in the wilderness, and her own.
+(Rebroadcast)